 Category B: Measurable Skill Gains

-NLF: AEL grantees must be aware that to help ensure that AEL programs increase performance in measurable skill gains (MSGs) grant recipients will be approximately 66.67 percent of their PY’19 performance-based funding allocation, once approved by the Commission, if by March 31, 2020, participants enrolled in the first two quarters of the program year meet the grant recipients’ first to third quarter MSG targets approved by the Commission on August 27, 2019.
+NLF: AEL grantees must be aware that Category B is rescinded and funding is released immediately to grantees, as outlined in Attachment 1.
+Category B was intended to help ensure that AEL programs increase performance in measurable skill gains (MSGs) by awarding grant recipients that met this measure with approximately 66.67 percent of their PY’19 performance-based funding allocation.
+With the disruption in testing resulting from the pandemic, AEL grantees were unable to sufficiently test participants during the period of performance.

-Denominator: The unduplicated number of AEL participants served between July 1, 2019, and December 31, 2019

-Numerator: The number of participants in the denominator who achieve an approved MSG by March 31, 2020

-Funds for achievement of this measure will be released after the third quarter of PY’19, once approved by the Commission.
+NLF: AEL grantees must prioritize the use of funds previously held back for Category B to support serving participants at a distance by purchasing, for example, laptops, computers, tablets, and similar items.
+Funds must also be prioritized to expand licenses for distance learning and related remote education services, such as mobile messaging applications.

+NLF: AEL grantees must provide a monthly report on the use of the released funds and Workforce Integration and Follow-Up Activities initiative funds for serving students at a distance, using a reporting template provided by TWC staff.

 Category C: HSE or Ability to Benefit Enrollment and Achievement (HB 1949)

 NLF: AEL grantees must be aware that HB 1949 requires the Commission to consider certain criteria when awarding performance-based funding.
 To receive funding in this category, which implements HB 1949, grant recipients must meet both of the following criteria: